Next Parish Council Meeting

 Finally, the Government has now published its Housing white paper.
 Initial analysis suggests that as EHDC has an up-to-date local plan together with a 5 year land supply, and that the Neighbourhood plan is proposing to allocate housing sites to cover the needs of the village, we should be protected from any imposition of additional housing beyond the Local Plan Part 2 and Neighbourhood Plan allocations.

 The Steering Group is currently estimating that the Plan will be ready for initial public consultation in late Spring 2017 and we will be planning and announcing further public meetings in that timeframe to present and discuss the Plan.
 We are currently preparing a team of volunteers to help support the public consultation – if you would be interested in helping in this final effort before the plan is completed or in any other way then please either:

 - contact the steering group at RopleyNP@outlook.com, or

 - come to the open Steering Committee meetings in the small room at the Parish Hall, held on the second Monday of each month at 7.30pm.
-Meetings will be held on 12th September and 10th October.
+Meetings will be held on 13th March and 10th April

 Ropley Neighbourhood Planning Steering Group